Archbishop Socrates Villegas of Lingayen-Dagupan. (Photo by Angie de Silva)

-A leading Philippine bishop released a video on social media earlier this week in response to tirades
+A leading Philippine bishop released a video on social media earlier this week in response to tirades by President Rodrigo Duterte against the Catholic Church and its leaders.

-.
-Duterte later warned against hurting priests and bishops, saying that "they had nothing to do with us."
 "Do not do it.
 Do not try to do it.
 Religious [leaders] had nothing to do with the vagaries of life.
 Lay off!
 Stop threatening them or you will have to face me," Duterte said in a speech last month.